-The exhibition at Louisiana focuses on Forensic Architecture’s work with witnesses and spatial constructions for introducing testimony and evidence.
-It is divided into three sections:
+The exhibition at Louisiana focused on Forensic Architecture’s work with witnesses and spatial constructions for introducing testimony and evidence.
+It was divided into three sections:

 MODES OF SENSING: Bearing traces of events, materials are witnesses, too.
-This section describes the work of reading changes in material witnesses such as brick, leaves and smokes.
-Methods include 3D modelling, fieldwork, machine learning, and full-scale reconstructions.
+This section described the work of reading changes in material witnesses such as brick, leaves and smokes.
+Methods included 3D modelling, fieldwork, machine learning, and full-scale reconstructions.

-Two full-scale reconstructions of crime scenes have been built, one situated outside in the Sculpture Park.
+Two full-scale reconstructions of crime scenes were built, one situated outside in the Sculpture Park.